Probate & Estate Disputes

 • a spouse or domestic partner of the deceased at the time of death;

-Eligibility is a threshold.
-Being eligible does not mean a claim will succeed — the applicant must still show that adequate provision was not made.
+This is a summary only, not the statutory text.
+Eligibility is also only a threshold: being eligible does not mean a claim will succeed — the applicant must still show that adequate provision was not made.

 Adequate provision